Cldfire/mc-server-wrapper/README.md

 ## Discord bridge setup

+* Register an application and a bot with [Discord](https://discordapp.com/developers/applications)
+* Toggle `Server Members Intent` to on under `Privileged Gateway Intents`
+  * This is used to receive member updates from your guild (such as when someone changes their nickname so we can change the name we display in-game)
-Register an application and a bot with [Discord](https://discordapp.com/developers/applications).
-Add the bot to the guild you want to bridge to and get the ID of the channel you want to bridge to (Google this for instructions).
-Provide the bot token and channel ID either through the CLI or through the evironment variables listed below:
+* Add the bot to the guild you want to bridge to
+* Get the ID of the channel you want to bridge to (Google this for instructions)
+* Provide the bot token and channel ID either through the CLI or through the evironment variables listed below:

 ```
 DISCORD_TOKEN="..."